Generative Modeling Helps Weak Supervision (and Vice Versa): Experiments

-We provide performance comparisons to the following related label model approaches:\footnote{Implementations available via WRENCH~\cite{zhang2021wrench}} \begin{itemize}[parsep=0pt, topsep=0pt, itemsep=1pt, leftmargin=5mm] \item Snorkel~\cite{ratner2016data,ratner2020snorkel}: a probabilistic graphical model that estimates LF parameters by maximizing the marginal likelihood using observed LFs. \item Dawid-Skene~\cite{dawid1979maximum}: a model motivated by the crowdsourcing setting.
-The model, fit using expectation maximization, assumes that error statistics of sources are the same across classes and that errors are equiprobable independent of the true class. \item Snorkel MeTaL~\cite{ratner2019training}: a Markov random field (MRF) model similar to Snorkel which uses a technique to complete the inverse covariance matrix of the MRF during model fitting, and also allows for modeling multi-task weak supervision. \item FlyingSquid (FS)~\cite{fu2020fast}: based on a label model similar to Snorkel, FS provides a closed form solution by augmenting it to set up a binary Ising model, enabling scalable model fitting. \item Majority Vote (MV): A standard scheme that uses the most popular LF output as the estimate of the true label. \end{itemize} \paragraph{Evaluation Metrics} Label model performance is compared based on the pseudolabel accuracy the models achieve on the training data (weighted F1 and mean Average Precision are provided in Appendix~\ref{app:additional_metrics}).
-To compare the quality of generated images, we use the Fr\'{e}chet Inception Distance (FID) on color images, which has been shown to be consistent with human judgments and to be more robust than related measures~\cite{heusel2017gans}.
-While FID is known to be biased as a function of the generator and number of generated samples \cite{chong2020effectively}, the relative ordering in this paper is informative as we use the same generator and training samples for WSGAN and InfoGAN.
-To show the improvement in alignment of the auxiliary model $Q$'s predictions of the discrete latent code $b$ with the latent labels $y$, we track the Adjusted Rand Index (ARI) between the two during training.
+We compare WSGAN to the following \emph{label model} approaches: (I) Snorkel~\cite{ratner2016data,ratner2020snorkel}: a probabilistic graphical model that estimates LF parameters by maximizing the marginal likelihood using observed LFs.
+(II) Dawid-Skene~\cite{dawid1979maximum}: a model motivated by the crowdsourcing setting.
+The model, fit using expectation maximization, assumes that error statistics of sources are the same across classes and that errors are equiprobable independent of the true class.
+(III) Snorkel MeTaL~\cite{ratner2019training}: a Markov random field (MRF) model similar to Snorkel which uses a technique to complete the inverse covariance matrix of the MRF during model fitting, and also allows for modeling multi-task weak supervision.
+(IV) FlyingSquid (FS)~\cite{fu2020fast}: based on a label model similar to Snorkel, FS provides a closed form solution by augmenting it to set up a binary Ising model, enabling scalable model fitting.
+(V) Majority Vote (MV): A standard scheme that uses the most popular LF output as the estimate of the true label. \paragraph{Evaluation Metrics} As common in related work, label model performance is compared based on the pseudolabel accuracy the models achieve on the training data, since programmatic weak supervision operates in a transductive setting.
+Weighted F1 and mean Average Precision are provided in Appendix~\ref{app:additional_metrics}.
+To compare the quality of generated images, we use the Fr\'{e}chet Inception Distance (FID) on color images, which has been shown to be consistent with human judgments~\cite{heusel2017gans} and is used to measure performance of current state-of-the-art GAN approaches~\cite{karras2021alias}.
+To show the improvement in alignment of the auxiliary model $Q$'s predictions of the discrete latent code $b$ with the latent labels $y$, we track the Adjusted Rand Index (ARI) between the two.